-Days one and three of the course will comprise classroom and workshop presentation and participation; day two is a field trip: with choice of a visit to either an unconventional gas field with facilities adjacent to local communities in the Denver-Julesburg Basin (facilitated by Anadarko); or, to the Edgar Experimental underground mine in nearby Idaho Springs (facilitated by Colorado School of Mines).
-The tours are optional (but most exciting!) and we very much encourage you to take advantage of this activity as it is a chance to get to know each other and to discuss pertinent issues from the course in a real-life setting.
+Days one and three of the course will comprise classroom and workshop presentation and participation; half of day two is a field trip to the Edgar Experimental underground mine in nearby Idaho Springs (facilitated by Colorado School of Mines).
+The tour is optional (but most exciting!) and we very much encourage you to take advantage of this activity as it is a chance to get to know each other and to discuss pertinent issues from the course in a real-life setting.

 The course will use global case studies from all over the world, including the US, to illustrate the typical problems that businesses face in dealing with communities.
 It will also present solutions.
 The content will primarily draw on experiences in the natural resource sector, including mining and oil & gas.
 However, increasingly other sectors and industries are facing similar problems.
 Hence, the course will include some issues and examples from these, non-extractive businesses.
 Throughout our course, this will be an important topic for discussion: the similarities and differences between the mining and oil & gas sectors, but also those between these extractives and other industries.